gvazdas/svencoop/README.md

 syntax: trigger pitch s delay.

-pitch: a number between 50 and 255; controls sound pitch.
+pitch (default 100): a number between 50 and 255; controls sound pitch.

 s: hides overhead sprite and text message in chat but still plays the sound.

-delay: in seconds, how long to wait before emitting the sound.
+delay (default 0): in seconds, how long to wait before emitting the sound.

 Some triggers do more than just play sound files;
 some will randomize sounds from a preset list, others will change player glow,